Online Law Connect Portal

-The High Courts in India serve as the principal civil courts of original jurisdiction in each state and union territory.
-Established under the Indian Constitution, they are the second-highest judiciary authority in India after the Supreme Court.
+The High Courts in India serve as the principal civil courts of original jurisdiction in each State and union territory (Can have one or more State or Union Territory under it.).
+Established under the Indian Constitution, they are the second-highest judiciary authority in India after the Supreme Court India.

 Jurisdiction: Original, appellate, and writ jurisdiction in their respective states.